 2017 Summer Associate Class

-Our 2017 Summer Associate Class is represented by Georgetown University and Universtiy of Pennsylvania law schools:
+Our 2017 Summer Associate Class is represented by Georgetown University, Harvard University, Michigan University, and University of Pennsylvania law schools:

 Rob Van Someren Greve